CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

         which we didn't export, with the values, functions, and simply return the ContextoTema.Provider

         □ After the definition of the function, we export the Context as default, and export the provider as a named export

+      ■ Why was the strategy different from the loja context?

+         □ Instead of returning a component (provider) with the `children` inside of it, we are returning a component in a way it can receive children later

+         □ Since the ContextoLoja, in the its default return, it had already established which will be the children of that context, on the TemaContexto case, by wrapping a {props.children} with the Provider, will make the code more flexible.
+Being able to be reused across the app, more scalable and with a more separation of concerns.

   ● Using useContext hook inside child components